The day my son left home

 “And your Manga collection?
 Do you want me to drop them off?”

-“Mommy says this arm chair will fit nicely in your living room.
+“Mommy says this armchair will fit nicely in your living room.
 Shall I bring it tomorrow?”

-We saw less and less of him.
+We saw him less and less.

 We miss him